A person thinking, sat on the sofa.

 Medication is just one part of treatment for ADHD.
 Methylphenidate is prescribed as part of a wider treatment plan including educational, social and psychological counselling.

-Try to get into a routine to help you remember to take your medicine, such as taking it with meals or when you brush your teeth.
+You will get the best effect from your methylphenidate if you take it regularly at the dose prescribed by your doctor.
+Try to get into a routine to help you remember to take your medicine, such as taking it with breakfast or when you brush your teeth.

 Avoid taking your methylphenidate doses after 4pm.
 If you take methylphenidate after 4pm, it could make it harder for you to get to sleep.

-The ‘plain’ methylphenidate tablets need to be taken two or three times a day.
-Plain methylphenidate tablets can be taken with or without food, but taking them with meals might help you to remember to take them.
+The ‘plain’ (immediate release) methylphenidate tablets need to be taken two or three times a day.
+These can be taken with or without food but taking them with meals might help you to remember to take them.
+They can be broken in half or crushed and mixed with a small amount of soft food such as yogurt, honey or jam to make them easier to swallow.

-There are several brands of ‘slow-release’ methylphenidate tablets or capsules (they may also be referred to as ‘modified-release’ or ‘XL’).
+There are several brands of slow-release methylphenidate tablets or capsules (they may also be referred to as ‘modified-release’ or ‘XL’).
 These release some of the methylphenidate straight away but release the rest slowly throughout the day.
 For this reason, they can be taken less often.

 The Medikinet XL® brand of methylphenidate should be taken in the morning, with or after breakfast.